As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - And shortly after, his reaction to Manolo being killed by Xibalba's two-headed snake staff:

 - Even funnier when you learn that Goth Kid is a Mexican according to the art book.

-- The Goth Kid calling both La Muerte and Xibalba beautiful in an awestruck tone.
+- The Goth Kid calling both La Muerte AND Xibalba beautiful in an awestruck tone.

 - Carlos expresses his exasperation that Manolo doesn't kill the bulls he fights, then one of the mariachi brothers helpfully says that he did the other day.
-Flashback to Manolo bullfighting when the bull is suddenly struck by lightning and flops over dead, Manolo getting a "WTF?" expression.
+Flashback to Manolo bullfighting when the bull is suddenly struck by lightning and flops over dead, Manolo getting a hilarious "WTF?" expression.